Genokarma/tutorials/docs/modules/snippy/index.md

 - Under <ss>JBrowse Track Type[Advanced]</ss> select *Canvas Features*.
 - Click on <ss>JBrowse Styling Options <Advanced]</ss>
 - Under <ss>JBrowse style.label</ss> add in the word *product*.
-- Under <ss>JBrowse style.description</ss> add in the word *product*.
+- Under <ss>JBrowse style.description</ss> check that it says *product,name,id*.
 - Under <ss>Track Visibility</ss> choose *On for new users*.

 - Click <ss>Execute</ss>

-- A new file will be created, called <fn>JBrowse on data XX and data XX - Complete</fn>.
-Click on the eye icon next to the file name.
+A new file will be created, called <fn>JBrowse on data XX and data XX - Complete</fn>.
+(This may take some time.
+If you would like to see a completed history for this tutorial, instructions are in the next section.)

+* Click on the eye icon next to the file name.
 The JBrowse window will appear in the centre Galaxy panel.

 - On the left, tick boxes to display the tracks